treehouses/treehouses.github.io/pages/vi/treehouses-remote.md

 Wait for a minute or two and look for `treehouses` in your Android device's Bluetooth pairing screen.

 1. In the android bluetooth settings, scan and pair with the Pi device.

-2. Click on the three dots (menu icon) at the upper right corner of the app.
+`Note: You will need to unpair and re-pair eveytime you use a new Image version`

-3. Click on `Connect a device - Insecure` to display paired Bluetooth devices or scan for new devices around you.
+2. Open the `Treehouses Remote` app
-4. Select `raspberrypi` or whatever name that is given to your Raspberry Pi device to connect to the Raspberry Pi.
+3. Click on "Connect to RPI"
-5. If it does not work, please click on `cmd` button and repeat steps 1 through 3.
+4. Select your Raspberry Pi ( `treehouses`)

 ### Features